dashingsoft/pyarmor/docs/topic/repack.rst

 In this case, pass it to :option:`--pack` directly.
 For example::

-    $ pyarmor gen --pack foo.spec -r foo.py joker/
+    $ pyarmor gen --pack foo.spec -r foo.py util.py joker/

+What will Pyarmor do?

-1. Pyarmor obfuscates the scripts list in the command line, save them to `.pyarmor/pack/dist`
+1. Pyarmor first obfuscates the scripts list in the command line, save them to `.pyarmor/pack/dist`
-2. Next generates ``foo.patched.spec`` by ``foo.spec``, this patch could replace plain scripts with obfuscated ones in the bundle
+2. Next generates ``foo.patched.spec`` by ``foo.spec``
-3. Finally call PyInstaller_ to pack bundle by ``foo.patched.spec``
+3. Finally call PyInstaller_ to pack the bundle by ``foo.patched.spec``

+This patched specfile could replace plain scripts with obfuscated ones in `.pyarmor/pack/dist` when generating the bundle

 .. note::